What is a Phase 2 Intrusive Site Investigation?

 Partners - Our experienced, professional and qualified construction and consulting partners further extend the range of environmental and land contamination services we are able to provide.
 Our partners provide our clients with services such as waste management, remediation implementation and construction services.

 Contact Us - Contact us and let us know your requirements.
 Following initial consultation we can provide an outline proposal detailing how we can help and the costs involved.
-Our environmental consultants will then carry out a Phase 2 Intrusive Site Investigation including sampling work and laboratory analysis.
-We can turnaround our Phase 2 Intrusive Site Investigation within days of your initial enquiry allowing you to stick to schedules and minimise any disruption to your project.
+Our environmental consultants will then carry out a Phase 2 Intrusive Site Investigation, including sampling work and laboratory analysis, allowing you to stick to schedules and minimise any disruption to your project.